Provisional Irish Republican Army arms importation: United States

 Harrison spent an estimated US$1 million in the 1970s purchasing over 2,500 guns for the IRA.
 According to Brendan Hughes, a key figure in the Belfast Brigade, the IRA smuggled small arms from the United States by sea on Queen Elizabeth 2 from New York via Southampton, through Irish members of her crew, until the network was shut down by the Federal Bureau of Investigation (FBI) in the early 1980s.
 These Queen Elizabeth 2 shipments included Armalite rifles, and were driven from Southampton to Belfast in small consignments.

 In the late 1970s, another IRA member, Gabriel Megahey, was sent to the United States to acquire arms and was able to procure more Armalite AR-15 rifles, a number of Heckler & Koch rifles and other weapons.
 The purchase of these weapons was funded by Irish Americans sympathetic to Irish republicanism.
 A batch of M60 machine guns stolen from a U.S. National Guard armoury was imported in 1977.

 Since the Troubles in Northern Ireland began in 1969, the United States Department of Justice had been cracking down on the IRA arms trafficking network in America.
 By 1975, the Justice Department had started to significantly weaken the Harrison network by prosecuting dozens of IRA arms trafficking cases, and as early as 1973, the IRA already found more lucrative sources of funding and weapons from foreign states, including Libyan leader Muammar Gaddafi.
 The prosecutions of IRA gunrunners in America were so great that according to Belfast author Jack Holland, "Harrison was not aware of any major shipments of arms that had successfully reached the IRA from the U.S. since the late 1970s; that is, before his network's destruction [in 1981]".
 U.S. House Speaker Tip O'Neill told Northern Ireland Secretary of State Roy Mason in mid-October 1977 that the flow of guns and money had been greatly reduced.
-The United States Senate Subcommittee on Juvenile Delinquency in 1976 noted the role of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) in prosecuting IRA gunrunners:
+The United States Senate Subcommittee on Juvenile Delinquency in 1976 noted the role of the Bureau of Alcohol, Tobacco and Firearms (ATF) in prosecuting IRA gunrunners: